 When choosing different German shepherd puppies near me, you may be wondering about whether a male or female will fit better in your home.

-Temperament: The female German shepherd puppies near me are friendly and sweeter.
+Temperament: The female German shepherd puppies near me are friendly and yet protective.
 Males can be more territorial.
-Female does will be gentler and friendlier toward people in general, but the temperament can also depend on the dog's socialization skills.
+Female dogs will be gentler and friendlier toward people in general, but the temperament can also depend on the dog's socialization skills.